-Headwaters at Origins is a well-known care provider offering a range of treatment programs targeting the recovery from substance use, mental health issues, and beyond.
+Headwaters is a well-known care provider offering a range of treatment programs targeting the recovery from substance use, mental health issues, and beyond.
 Our primary mission is to provide a clear path to a life of healing and restoration.
 We offer renowned clinical care for addiction and have the compassion and professional expertise to guide you toward lasting sobriety.

 For information on our programs, call us today: 561-270-1753.